Hi, I’m Jo, thanks for checking out the Endless Possibilities Initiative and for wanting to learn more about me and Beth.

 Along the way I started a blog called MyCuppaJo where I share my insights and experiences.
-I’m writing a book (for 2 1/2 years now…) that I hope to finish one day.
+I’m writing a book (for too many years now…) that I hope to finish one day.

-I also volunteer with the National Sports Center for the Disabled where I put competitive ski-racers through recovery workouts each week and teach people with disabilities how to snowboard.
+I also volunteer with the National Sports Center for the Disabled (NSCD) where I do group recovery workouts for competitive ski-racers and teach people with disabilities how to snowboard.

 I do have limits.
 I can’t do the things I once did.
 I am not the same person I once was.